shuozhixu/PFDD/README.md

 In the phase-field dislocation model, each phase corresponds to a "state of slip".
 Individual dislocations are thus phase boundaries whose configurations are determined by minimizing the total system energy, which in its most general form contains the elastic energy, the lattice energy, the gradient energy, and the external energy.

 There are many phase-field dislocation models, e.g., the [phase-field microelasticity](https://doi.org/10.1016/S1359-6454(01)00075-1) model and the [microscopic phase-field](https://doi.org/10.1016/j.actamat.2014.03.065) model.
 Below you will find a brief, historial overview of the phase-field dislocation dynamics (PFDD) model.
 In the current context, the name "PFDD" refers to a specifc model first developed by [Marisol Koslowski](https://scholar.google.com/citations?user=YKqLEyEAAAAJ&hl=en) and later advanced by her students, postdocs, and colleagues.
-Note that (i) early PFDD papers did not use the name "PFDD", but they were considered to use the PFDD model, retrospectively, and (ii) some papers used the name "PFDD" for their models, but they were authored/co-authored by other groups, e.g., [Pi et al.](https://doi.org/10.1016/j.actamat.2017.04.019) Papers in the second case are not included in this overview.
+Note that (i) early PFDD papers did not use the name "PFDD", but they were considered to use the PFDD model, retrospectively, and (ii) some papers used the name "PFDD" for their models, but they were authored/co-authored by other groups, e.g., [Pi et al.](https://doi.org/10.1016/j.actamat.2017.04.019) Papers in the second category are not included in this overview.

 Here is the very first PFDD paper: